RaganrokV/FeSTGCN/README.md

 -   since the authors do not provide the source code, we cannot guarantee whether the reproduced results fully reflect the superiority of the original algorithm.
 -   Performing ARDCW on FeSTGCN can be very time-consuming, as ARDCW is similar to an ensemble method, and thus the runtime depends on the number of models you adopt

+## update 2024.1.18： updated Freidman_test

 ## reviewers' comments
-This is the comment of two reviewers on the paper, thank you very much for their patience, we will do our best to make changes!
+This is the comment of two reviewers on the paper, thank you very much for their comments, we will do our best to make changes!

 Reviewer #1: Should make the formatting in a proper way.
 In page 18, GPU name should be correct.
 Authors should give compendium about the FeSTGCN layers.